SocialPulse: On-Device Detection of Social Interactions in Naturalistic Settings Using Smartwatch Sensing: Introduction

 The system supports participant-driven annotation by leveraging smartwatch-based ecological momentary assessments (EMAs) that are triggered when potential interaction start and end times are detected based on probability of foreground speech (section \ref{algo_interaction_section}).
 This design directly addresses a key challenge in naturalistic data collection: users may forget or be unwilling to manually initiate or terminate recordings during everyday interactions.
 By prompting users at salient moments, the smartwatch serves both as a sensing platform and as a low-burden labeling interface.
 We deployed the system on smartwatches (Section~\ref{on_watch_imple_section}) with 38 participants (Section~\ref{real_world_deploy_section}) to evaluate detection performance while simultaneously collecting annotated interaction labels alongside multimodal sensor data (Section~\ref{sensing_config}, e.g., photoplethysmography).
 To further improve label coverage, we employed multiple complementary annotation strategies, including periodic prompts to identify missed interactions (Section~\ref{all_annot_for_interact_section}).

 Results from the on-device deployment of our initial prototype (Section~\ref{real_world_deploy_section}) show that participants used the system for a total of 120 days.
 During this period, the system automatically detected 1{,}691 interactions, achieving an interaction detection accuracy of 77.28\% ($N = 1{,}299$), with an average per-participant accuracy of 79.56\%.
-The correctly detected interactions spanned in-person, virtual, and hybrid settings and covered a wide range of durations—from brief interactions (approximately one minute) to extended interactions lasting over one hour—demonstrating the system’s ability to capture diverse social interactions in fully naturalistic settings.
-Building on these deployment results, we further developed a multimodal model (Section~\ref{multi_modal_section}) that enables finer-grained interaction inference and achieves a balanced accuracy of 90.36\% when evaluated on around 33{,}700 labeled 15-second windows collected in fully naturalistic settings.
+The correctly detected interactions spanned in-person, virtual, and hybrid settings and covered a wide range of durations, from brief interactions (approximately one minute) to extended interactions lasting over one hour, demonstrating the system’s ability to capture diverse social interactions in fully naturalistic settings.